Can I Eat Expired Canadian Bacon Sliced?

 Expert Source

-"According to FDA guidelines, Canadian Bacon Sliced should be stored in the refrigerator at 40°F or below and consumed within 3-5 days for optimal freshness and safety."
+"According to USDA guidelines, Canadian Bacon Sliced should be refrigerated at 40°F or below and consumed within 3-5 days of opening the package."

 ✅Fresh Canadian Bacon Sliced